savitha-suresh/kaggle-solver/README.md

         *   Ensures that the execution environment is clean and reproducible for every job.

 ### API Response Structure
+A **status API** was introduced because this task involves long-running jobs, and keeping an HTTP connection open for the entire duration would unnecessarily consume compute resources.
+Since the requirement was to trigger the process with a single command, a simple `user_run.py` script was created to handle the complete execution flow.
+This script could also be implemented as a shell script if preferred.

 The `/status/{job_id}` endpoint returns a consistent JSON object defined by the `StatusResponse` Pydantic model in `app/schemas/status.py`: